+The Investment lot cost basis report will show you the cost basis details for each lot of each stock that you still own.
 If you've had any withdrawals, you can find reports showing the parameters you used to enter them at this link.
-Withdrawal Reports will show what valuation date you used to determine what a person was owed, the date they were withdrawn from the club and the amount of any fees that were charged.
-In addition, if you see any "post withdrawal adjustment" entries, you will know changes were made to your club records after the withdrawal was entered.
 You'll also find Transaction Lists, which give you the chronological list of transactions and a running balance, very useful.
 You don't get to these from the Reports page, you get to them from your accounting pages.
 For example if you go to Accounting and click on the name of one of your accounts, you'll get a list of all the transactions that have been recorded for that account.
 This also works for the members page and the investments page.

-You also might need to refer to files you have stored in your files area.
+You also might need to refer to files you have stored in your files area which you find here under communications.